You Need a Construction Accident Attorney in NYC

 Construction work can be dangerous.
 In the eyes of the law, that’s supposed to be a warning to put safety first, but for too many construction companies, general contractors, and site managers, it’s an excuse.
 If you’ve been injured, you don’t have to put up with their excuses.
-You can stand up for your rights with a proven construction accident lawyer on your side.
+You can stand up for your rights with a proven New York construction accident lawyer on your side.

+Hundreds of workers are hurt in NYC construction accidents every year.
 If you’ve been hurt on a construction site, contact Keogh Crispi, P.C. right away for a free consultation with an experienced attorney.
 We have a strong track record of fighting for injured construction workers and getting big results, including:

 - $6 million total for three workers injured in a crane collapse.